seriouscatsoserious/www.truthcoin.info/_posts/2025-05-26-ideal-mining.md

 This is a mining environment where (basically) no mistakes are made.
 And, if any mistakes are made, then the appropriate people suffer -- immediately -- and new competitors automatically take advantage of their mistakes (and replace them).

 ---

+### Appendix (Added 6/6/2025) -- Capital Requirements for A New Pool

+How much money does it take, to start a new pool from scratch?

+After all, we want it to be easy to start a new pool.
+Yet -- under PPS, pools must start handing out $$ immediately, to their new hashers.
+So they need cash upfront.
+How much is needed?

+Let's assume:

+* There is currently one pool, "MonoPool", with 100% hashrate -- you want to start a new pool and capture that 100% for yourself.
+* MonoPool charges 1% (of revenue).
+* Bitcoin txn fee revenue (onchain + merged mined), is [640 B USD per year](https://www.truthcoin.info/blog/all-world-txns/) -- so, MonoPool collects 6.4 B $/year.
+* MonoPool's other costs (employees, serves, domain name, software) -- are low.
+Less than $1 million per year.
+* Therefore, MonoPool's *operating profit* is also 6.4 B $/year.
+* Viability (as a pool), requires 30 days of working capital -- ie [640/12] = $530 million USD, total.

+530 million USD?!
+Isn't that too much??
+No one will ever be able to start a new pool, at those magnitudes!!

+Well, actually, there are a few problems with our "toy" model.

+First, our high number is driven *completely* by the success of Bitcoin.
+Successful Bitcoin = more txn fees.
+It is hard to preemptively amass "30 days worth of txn fees", if that number is high.
+But if instead, Bitcoin was not used by anyone -- and paid only $200 per month in txn fees, total.
+Then it would be easy to start a new pool -- it would be easy to front the $200 needed, to make sure we could pay miners for 30 days, even if we are unlucky.

+Second, we ignored the *upside*.
+Admittedly, a single, one-time, upfront cash requirement, of $530 M, *is* a lot... if you get nothing in return.
+But, in the toy example above, we are getting *6.4 billion dollars per year, forever*.
+In fact, (in the toy model above), the setup is *always* of the form: "you supply 1 month of cash, upfront, and in return, you get *that amount* of cash, every month, in perpetuity".
+It is like planting a $20 tree, which grows a new $20 bill every month (including the first month).
+Since there are 12 months in a year, the IRR (annual) of this project is north of 1000%.
+So, actually: the bigger the better.
+People will be *lining up* to throw money into a project like this.

+Of course, competition will bring *down* that 1% fee -- to something lower.
+It violates the economic "laws of physics", for a pool to make 6.4 billion USD in profit per year -- that's too high.
+Surely, a new pool would undercut that.
+This "Pool_2" would still front $530 M (to pay 30 days worth of expenses), but they would charge (for example) half as much (0.5%), and collect (after usurping the #1 pool) 3.2 billion USD per year, instead of 6.4.
+This process would repeat, driving the fee lower and lower.
+Eventually, it would reach some kind of equilibrium, where the pool must front $530 M in cash, but they collect *enough* money to make a decent Rate of Return.

+So that's the point.
+The capital cost is (essentially) *free*.
+It is "paid for", by the stream of incoming fees.
+It is paid for by the net present value of the fee-profits you later obtain.

+So, let's review.

+First, the "capital requirements" number *follows* the "Bitcoin txn fees" number.
+It only becomes large and intimidating, *after* Bitcoin's txn fees rise.
+(It cannot "jump up" and be "stuck" at a high value, throwing the system into crisis.)
+We *want* Bitcoin to be a success -- we want "30 days worth of miner payouts" to be high -- we want a high security budget -- we want many happy users.
+So -- these complaints about high capital costs for pools, are really just complaints about *Bitcoin succeeding*.

+Second, these capital costs come with *a benefit* attached -- the ability to charge 1% (or whatever the prevailing rate is) *of* the original fee-magnitude.

+So, it is *not* a plutocracy -- in other words, it is NOT a scenario where the wealthiest do as they like, and the rest of us suffer.
+Instead, it is merely *specialization of labor* -- a few specialists have chosen to **shift a portion** of the annual fee revenue, into the present.
+In our toy example (above), that "portion" was [00.083%], ie [1% of (1/12)] the annual fee revenue.
+But that's all it is -- a mortgage on a house / a car loan / commercial paper.
+It is a shift of payments (across time), for mutual convenience.